Irving Independent School District: School District

-All Irving ISD high school students are issued a laptop computer or iPad.
+Each Irving ISD high school student is issued a laptop computer or iPad.
 The IISD Library Media Program received national recognition in 2000 and 1991 when it received the National School Library Media Program of the Year Award (Large District Category) by the American Association of School Librarians.

 In 2010, the final year of TEA academic ratings, the school district was rating academically acceptable.
-While the school district has a high percentage of free and reduced lunch students, language minority students, all schools have consistently been ranked either exemplary, recognized, or academically acceptable by the Texas Education Agency.
+While the school district has a high percentage of free and reduced lunch students, language minority students, all schools have consistently been ranked either exemplary, recognized, or academically acceptable by the TEA.
 In 2010 and 2011, the school district received a 5-star rating from the Texas Comptroller for its fiscal management and academic progress.
 Irving ISD was one of approximately 43 school districts out of over 1200 in Texas to receive the rating in 2010.
 During the 2011 school year, Irving was one of only 23 school districts out of over 1200 to repeat the 5-star rating.
 In 2015, Irving ISD was one of two winners of the national AP District of the Year by College Board.

 IISD graduates in the Class of 2010 earned approximately $22 million in scholarship offers.
 Eleven seniors were recognized by the National Merit Scholarship Program, and many others received local, regional, state and national honors in academics, fine arts, and athletics.